michalzalobny/react-just-parallax/README.md

 ### 📜 Docs

-- Check out [our examples](https://react-just-parallax.michalzalobny.com/) for guides.
+- Check out [our examples and showcase page](https://react-just-parallax.michalzalobny.com/) for guides.

 ### ⚖️ License